Share On Social!

 She often got questions from friends about why she chose a clinical trial.

 “Throughout the years, as I mentioned to friends, coworkers, and stuff that I participated, I think that the feedback I would get from them was like, ‘Why would you want to be a Guinea pig?
 Why would you want to?
-If they’re not even sure, why would you even want to go there?’”
+If they’re not even sure [ the trial will work], why would you even want to go there?’”
 Lopez said.
 “But my response was, ‘You know, I already have cancer.’”

 Lopez credits the clinical trial for helping her defeat cancer.
 Today she is cancer-free.